Pantyhose-X/awesome/README.md

 *   [webprofusion/OpenAudio](https://github.com/webprofusion/OpenAudio) - A list of open source VST/audio plugin projects.
 Please contribute more links or open source your own plugins.

-*   [anotherduckling/Wotaku](https://github.com/anotherduckling/Wotaku) - A great wiki for all the otaku contents!

 *   [heyxyz/hey](https://github.com/heyxyz/hey) - Hey is a decentralized and permissionless social media app built with Lens Protocol 🌿

 *   [AKASHAorg/akasha-core](https://github.com/AKASHAorg/akasha-core) - Monorepo for the AKASHA core framework